TheBaderDev/vaadinSwitchingPanels/README.md

 # vaadinSwitchingPanels
-A file testing switching website frames with vaadin.
+A file testing switching website frames with vaadin 13.